 (4) Denial of problems and failures reduces organizational learning.

-Interestingly, an Apple senior antenna engineer, told Jobs his concern in 2009, that the iPhone 4′s external antenna could cause reception problems.
+Interestingly, in 2009 an Apple senior antenna engineer told Steve Jobs the iPhone 4′s external antenna could cause reception problems.
 Even though Apple engineers knew there could be problems with the iPhone 4′s antenna design, their concerns were dismissed because Jobs liked the design.
 In addition, a Wall Street Journal article stated, “For at least two years, multiple iPhone carriers lodged complaints with the company that its phone doesn’t work well in making calls and doesn’t hold a wireless signal for a voice call as well as other devices.”

 Despite all these warnings, Apple (under Steve Jobs’ charismatic leadership) launched the iPhone 4, flaws included.